jessmear/highscoreapp/README.md

 # High Score App

+## About

+High Score game was developed in October 2020 by Jess Mear (jessmeardev@gmail.com), starting with Create React App.
+The Star Wars API (https://swapi.dev/) was used to populate the leaderboard.

 ## Quick Start

+Currently running on `node v15.0.1`
 To begin the development, run `yarn start`.
 To create a production bundle, run `yarn build`.
-To deploy,

-## Getting a Create-React-App Onto GitHub Pages
+## How to Deploy Create-React-App Onto GitHub Pages

 ### Configure Remote Repo to use gh-pages